Factors that influence energy use

 Industrial structure

 The Norwegian economy consists of a large number of sectors and industries, and their energy use varies considerably.
 For example, manufacturing industries are generally more energy-intensive than service industries.
 Changes in industrial structure therefore influence energy use in Norway.
-Up to 2030, continued strong growth is expected in less energy-intensive service industries, in line with the structural changes that have been taking place in recent decades.
 Energy use will therefore rise more slowly than would be expected if more energy-intensive industries were growing.

 Technological advances